Fundamental group of Galois covers of degree 5 surfaces: Calculations of the fundamental group

-\begin{proof} We construct the degenerations combinatorially by gluing triangles.
-We add one triangle to quartic degenerations.
-From the graph theory we get eight possible cases.
-Figure \ref{case1} is from the Hirzebruch surface $F_{1(2,1)}$.
+\begin{proof} We construct the degenerations combinatorially by gluing 5 triangles such that no 3 triangles meet in a line (each triangle representing a projective plane).
+It is not hard to see that there are eight possible cases.
+To be precise, if there is a 5-point, then the configuration of the degeneration is Figure \ref{case5}.
+If there is a 4-point, then there are 2 cases, one is the degeneration of the 4-point surface with a plane (Figure \ref{case6}), the other one is the degeneration of a 4-point quintic surface (Figure \ref{case8}).
+If there is a 3-point, then the configurations of the degenerations are Figures \ref{case3}, \ref{case2}, \ref{case4} and \ref{case7}.
 Figure \ref{case3} is the degeneration of $\mathbb{CP}^1 \times \mathbb{CP}^1$ with a plane.
 Figure \ref{case2} is the degeneration of the Veronese surface with a plane.
 Figures \ref{case4} and \ref{case7} are the degenerations of the Cayley surface and two other planes.
-Figure \ref{case6} is the degeneration of the 4-point surface with a plane.
-Figure \ref{case5} is the degeneration of a 5-point quintic surface.
-Figure \ref{case8} is the degeneration of a 4-point quintic surface.

-Every case is different.
-It is not possible to glue them any further, because in degree $5$ this would force us to have three planes meeting in a line. \end{proof}
+If the degeneration contains only 2-points and 1-points, then the configuration of the degeneration is Figure \ref{case1}. \end{proof}